-- Preview Email Newsletter

 WASHINGTON, July 11 -- The National Alliance of Forest Owners (NAFO) submitted a public comment letter to the U.S. Fish and Wildlife Service (USFWS) urging enhancements to the Section 10(a) program of the Endangered Species Act.
 The organization emphasized the importance of voluntary agreements and habitat conservation plans in supporting species recovery while streamlining the process for landowners.

-David P. Tenny, NAFO President and CEO, expressed appreciation for the agency's interest in re more ST
+David P. Tenny, NAFO President and CEO, expressed appreciation for the agency's interest in removing barriers that hinder conservation efforts, more ST

 National Association of Manufacturers Urges Waiver of Visual Track Inspection Requirements (10)